Carbon and Low Alloy Steels Sample Preparation

 Grinding Sequence

 Important: Rotate the sample 90° between each grit to ensure complete removal of previous scratches.
-Use water as a lubricant and maintain consistent pressure.
+Use water as a lubricant and maintain consistent, moderate force (roughly 25-30 N per sample) at a platen speed of 200-300 RPM.
 For softer, low-carbon steels, use lighter pressure to avoid deformation.

 Polishing